sjl/adopt/docs/01-usage.markdown

     (defparameter *group-output*
       (adopt:make-group 'output-options
         :title "Output Options"
-        :help "These options affect how matching lines are printed."
+        :help "These options affect how matching lines are printed.
+The defaults are ideal for piping into other programs."
         :options (list *option-color*
                        *option-no-color*
                        *option-context*)))

     (adopt:define-string *help-text*
       "Search FILEs for lines that match the regular expression ~